Logging MLflow models

 Use this method when:

-• You want to indicate pip packages or a conda environment different from the ones that are automatically detected.
+• You want to indicate pip packages or a conda environment that differ from those that are automatically detected

-• You want to include specific artifacts into the package that will be needed.
+• You want to include specific artifacts in the needed package

-• Your signature is not correctly inferred by autolog.
-This is specifically important when you deal with inputs that are tensors where the signature needs specific shapes.
+• autolog does not correctly infer your signature.
+This matters when you deal with tensor inputs, where the signature needs specific shapes

-The following example code logs a model for an XGBoost classifier:
+This code example logs a model for an XGBoost classifier:

 import mlflow